How to Reinvent Yourself at 50 with These Life-Changing Steps

 Reinventing yourself means making a fresh start, changing parts of yourself that you don’t like or are no longer serving you.
 So reinventing yourself is about change.

-Maybe you want to make some changes in your personal life or your profession- or change your career altogether!
+Maybe you want to change your personal life or make a career change!
 Or perhaps you want to change your appearance, change some bad habits or traits, and even pursue new skills and goals.